TaefAl/car-detection-count/README.md

  # The idea
- A car tracking and counting tool was created in Python with high accuracy
+ A car tracking and counting tool was created with high accuracy

  # Applications used
  Anaconda,opencv